WilliBobadilla/nodejsApi/README.md

 # Node Rest API example :rocket:

-A basic node app to show the implementation of a Rest API with a basic CRUD for data about animals
+A basic node app to show the implementation of a Rest API with a basic CRUD for data about animals :dog:

 ## Intructions to run the project :dvd: